What are SYNJARDY and SYNJARDY XR?

 between and around your anus and genitals: pain or tenderness, swelling, and redness of skin (erythema).

-yeast infections.
-Talk to your doctor if you experience vaginal odor, white or yellowish vaginal discharge
+Vaginal yeast infection.
+Talk to your doctor if you have vaginal odor, white or

 Allergic (hypersensitivity) reactions: Symptoms of serious allergic reactions to